General

 FIPS 140-2 Level 3 is a requirement of certain use cases, including document signing, payments, or operating as a public Certificate Authority for SSL certificates.

-To see what compliance reports are in scope for CloudHSM, review the data on AWS Services in Scope by Compliance Program.
+To see what compliance reports are in scope for AWS CloudHSM, review the data on AWS Services in Scope by Compliance Program.
 To create free, self-service, on-demand compliance reports, use AWS Artifact.

 Performance and capacity